 Here are a few suggestions for picking a scope to match both your rifle and your shooting application.

-The AR-556 is a great entry level rifle for 3 gun competition.
+The AR-556 is a great entry level rifle for 3-gun competition.
 If you want to compete in the factory division, you’ll need a red dot or holo sight.
-These sights are non-magnified (making them perfect for the factory division) but will still help you get on target faster than traditional iron sights.
+These sights are non-magnified (making them perfect for the factory division), but they will still help you get on target faster than iron sights.

-A prism scope is also a popular option for 3-gun, and these compact, lightweight optics also work well for tactical applications.
+A prism scope is also a popular option for 3-gun.
+These compact, lightweight optics also work well for tactical applications.
 Prism scopes bridge the gap between red dots and magnified scopes.
 They offer the quick target acquisition of a red dot and pair it with a more complex reticle design.
 Prism scopes are highly versatile and work well for close to medium range targets.

 If you plan to hunt with your AR-556, you’ll need a scope with moderate magnification.
-Look for optics with a wide field of view to help you spot moving game.
-One that features a BDC reticle will help you hit small vital areas on distant game.
+Look for an optic with a wide field of view (FOV) to help spot moving game.
+A scope with a BDC reticle will help you hit small vital areas on distant game.

-For feral hogs and predators, a thermal or night vision scope will increase your odds after the sun goes down.
+For feral hogs and predators, a thermal or night vision scope can help improve hunting success after the sun goes down.

-The short barrel and lightweight design make the AR-556 easy to maneuver in tight areas.
+The AR-556 has a short barrel and lightweight design that makes it easy to maneuver in tight areas.
 For this reason, some shooters choose the AR-556 as a home defense weapon.